-- NOTE: Outrigger controls are only active when the engine is on and the parking brake is engaged. - See Figure 4-62
+NOTE: Outrigger controls are only active when the engine is on and the parking brake is engaged.

-- 1. Press the outrigger beams button L on the remote control unit as many times as needed until the desired beam screen (1) appears. - 2.
-To RETRACT the selected beams, hold down either enable button and the left motion button at the same time.
-Release both buttons to stop the beams at the desired position. - 3.
-To EXTEND the selected beams, hold down either enable button and the right motion button at the same time.
-Release both buttons to stop the beams at the desired position. - c on the - To exit this screen, press the ESC button remote control.
+- 1. Press the outrigger beams button on the remote control unit as many times as needed until the desired beam screen (1) appears. - To RETRACT the selected beams, hold down either enable button and the left motion button at the same time.
+Release both buttons to stop the beams at the desired position. - To EXTEND the selected beams, hold down either enable button and the right motion button at the same time.
+Release both buttons to stop the beams at the desired position. - To exit this screen, press the ESC button remote control.
 The main screen appears.